Do you need to know the amino-terminals of the heavy and light chains of your mAb?

 We can sequence up to 30 residues from the N-termini of your antibody by N-terminal Edman degradation.
 Our experts perform N-terminal antibody sequencing, using two Procise 494 Edman sequencers.

 You obtain the most accurate sequences on purified heavy chains and light chains.
 Typically, we reduce the antibody and separate the HC and LC by 1D SDS PAGE.
-The gel is then electroblotted onto a PVDF membrane.
-We now load the stained PVDF bands of the HC and LC onto to the Edman sequencer.
+We then electroblot the gel onto a PVDF membrane.
+Afterwards, we load the stained PVDF bands of the HC and LC onto to the Edman sequencer.
 Edman degradation is a cyclic procedure, which cleaves off one amino acid at a time.
-Afterwards it is identified by chromatography, and 10 cycles are sufficient to determine the N-terminus of most samples.
+Afterwards we chromatography for identification, and 10 cycles are sufficient to determine the N-terminus of most samples.

 Antibodies are often modified in the N-terminals by partial formation of pyroglutamic acid.
 This blocks the terminal and thus prevents the Edman sequencing chemistry from working properly.
 We can remove the pyroglutamic acid by enzymatic treatment to enable the Edman sequencing.